-This article should help you find the standards you should reach prior to joining the military.
-It is always recommended to never strive for the minimum physical standards when seeking a profession that requires a fit body to perhaps save your life or the lives of your comrades.
+This article should help you find the standards you should reach before joining the military.
+Never strive for the minimum physical standards when seeking a profession that requires a fit body to perhaps save your life or your comrades' lives.
 If you are seeking to get back into shape and want to be as fit as one of the above military members, check with your doctor before starting any fitness program.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.